 Course outline and what you will study

 Recent legislation has extended independent prescribing rights to optometrists, subject to the satisfactory completion of a General Optical Council (GOC) accredited training course.
+The Aston Independent Prescribing course for Optometrists is fully approved and accredited by the General Optical Council (GOC).
 The restriction to the range of medicines that can be used and conditions that can be treated for IP optometrists is by reference to their competence:

 Optometrist Independent Prescribers should be able to prescribe any licensed medicine for ocular conditions, affecting the eye and adnexa, within the recognised area of expertise and competence of the optometrist.
 The likely areas, in which optometrists are expected to work as Independent Prescribers, are Primary Eye Care and/or Glaucoma.